Junaidbagwan17/Diabetes-Prediction-Using-BRFSS-2024-Data/README.md

 *Dataset cleaned, imputed, and ready for feature encoding & target mapping in the next step.*
 - [x] Saved cleaned dataset as CLEANED_IMPUTED_BRFSS24.csv
+---
+#  Step 3 — Mapping Categorical Variables to Meaningful Labels

+**Notebook:** `Step3_Mapping_variables_For_EDA.ipynb`

+In this step, categorical variables in the cleaned BRFSS dataset were converted into **human-readable labels**.
+The original numeric codes (1, 2, 3, 4..) were mapped to descriptive text values such as *“Yes”*, *“No”*, *“Male”*, *“Female”*, *“Excellent”*, *“Poor”*, etc.

+This step improves clarity during EDA and makes graphs, summaries, and relationships easier to interpret.

+> Tasks Performed:

++ Created label-mapped versions of categorical columns using `_LABEL` suffix
+  Example:
+  `SMOKE100' to SMOKE100_LABEL as {1: 'Yes', 2: 'No'}`

++ Mapped categorical codes for all selected features into descriptive text labels

++ Ensured original numeric columns remained untouched for modeling purposes

++ Prepared dataset for cleaner, more readable EDA visualizations

++ Verified label mappings to avoid missing or incorrectly assigned categories

+*Dataset now includes readable `_LABEL` columns, improving interpretation and visualization in the upcoming EDA step.*

+- [x] Saved including both numerical and ordinal Categorial data as CLEANED_LABELED_BRFSS2024.csv